Di Maio quit rumours mount

 22 Gennaio 2020

 Rome, January 22 - Rumours are mounting that Foreign Minister Luigi Di Maio is set to quit as leader of the 5-Star Movement (M5S) following a stream of defections from the ruling anti-establishment party.
+Di Maio will speak to the rumours at 18:00 Wednesday, Sports Minister and M5S bigwig Vincenzo Spadafora said.
 Pressure has built on the M5S leader after the loss of 18 MPs in the last few weeks, and 31 since the current parliament was voted in in 2018.
 Several dailies including Corriere della Sera, La Repubblica and La Stampa said Wednesday that Di Maio is on the verge of resigning.
 They said he felt he was no longer able to cope with the combined pressure of his government duties and the day-to-day running of the M5S.
 Premier Giuseppe Conte said Wednesday he would "respect" Di Maio's decision if he were to quit the M5S leadership.
 "If it were his decision I would respect him," he said, "even though it will be sad on the personal level".
 Conte said pressure had been put on Di Maio.
 "Di Maio has been pulled by the jacket, so lets's wait for him to take an initiative," he told Italian radio.
 M5S founder, the stand-up comic Beppe Grillo, has so far stood by Di Maio after a string of disappointing local election results.
 The party's poll ratings have dropped to less than a half the 33% it won at the 2018 general election, to about 15-16%.
 But is scored fall below even that at last year's Umbria regional elections, and is expected to poll badly in Emilia Romagna and Calabria on Sunday.

 LE RUBRICHE